AnkitPilankar/Financial-Consumer-Complaints/README.md

 4)Complaint Resolution Status:
 Percentage of complaints closed, including:

-Closed with Monetary/Non-Monetary Relief
+Closed with Monetary/Non-Monetary Relief %

-Ongoing Complaints: Percentage of complaints still in progress.
+Ongoing Complaints: Percentage of complaints still in progress %

-Closed with Explanation
+Closed with Explanation %

-Closed with No Explanation
+Closed with No Explanation %

 These KPIs provide insights into complaint handling efficiency, response timeliness, and the resolution quality.

 Key Visualizations Created:

-YoY Line Graph: Highlighting year-over-year trends in complaints.
+1)YoY Line Graph: Highlighting year-over-year trends in complaints.

-Matrix of Complaints by Month and Day: Showing complaint distribution patterns across time.
+2)Matrix of Complaints by Month and Day: Showing complaint distribution patterns across time.

-Complaints by State: Visualizing geographic distribution of complaints.
+3)Complaints by State: Visualizing geographic distribution of complaints.

-Complaints Submission Method: Breakdown of how complaints were submitted (e.g., online, phone).
+4)Complaints Submission Method: Breakdown of how complaints were submitted (e.g., online, phone).

-Total Complaints by Products: Insights into the most complained-about financial products.
+5)Total Complaints by Products: Insights into the most complained-about financial products.

-Company Response to Public: Displaying how companies respond to complaints publicly, including transparency rates.
+6)Company Response to Public: Displaying how companies respond to complaints publicly, including transparency rates.

 These visualizations provide a comprehensive view of complaint patterns, resolution times, and company transparency.